akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 higher levels are considered "protected", where entities will have additional opportunities to be accessed before being considered for passivation.

+**When to use**: the segmented least recently used policy can be used for workloads where some entities are more popular than others, to prioritize those entities that are accessed more frequently.

 To configure a segmented least recently used (SLRU) policy, with two levels and a protected segment limited to 80% of the total limit:

-@@snip [passivation segmented least recently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-segmented-least-recently-used type=conf }
+@@snip [SLRU policy](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #slru-policy type=conf }

 Or to configure a 4-level segmented least recently used (S4LRU) policy, with 4 evenly divided levels:

-@@snip [passivation segmented least recently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-s4-least-recently-used type=conf }
+@@snip [S4LRU policy](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #s4lru-policy type=conf }

-Or using the `withPassivationStrategy` method on `ClusterShardingSettings`.
+Or using custom `ClusterShardingSettings.PassivationStrategySettings.LeastRecentlyUsedSettings`.

 ### Most recently used policy

-The **most recently used** policy passivates those entities that have the most recent activity when the number of active entities passes a specified limit.
-The configurable limit is for a whole shard region and is divided evenly among the active shards in each region.
-This policy is most useful when the older an entity is, the more likely that entity will be accessed again; as seen in cyclic access patterns.
-Configure automatic passivation to use the most recently used policy, and set the limit for active entities in a shard region:
+The **most recently used** policy passivates those entities that have the most recent activity when the number of active entities passes the specified limit.

+**When to use**: the most recently used policy is most useful when the older an entity is, the more likely that entity will be accessed again; as seen in cyclic access patterns.

+Configure a passivation strategy to use the most recently used policy:

-@@snip [passivation most recently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-most-recently-used type=conf }
+@@snip [MRU policy](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #mru-policy type=conf }

-Or enable the most recently used policy and set the active entity limit using the `withPassivationStrategy` method on `ClusterShardingSettings`, passing custom `ClusterShardingSettings.PassivationStrategySettings`.
+Or using the `withMostRecentlyUsedReplacement` method on `ClusterShardingSettings.PassivationStrategySettings`.

 ### Least frequently used policy

-The **least frequently used** policy passivates those entities that have the least frequent activity when the number of active entities passes a specified limit.
-The configurable limit is for a whole shard region and is divided evenly among the active shards in each region.
-Configure automatic passivation to use the least frequently used policy, and set the limit for active entities in a shard region:
+The **least frequently used** policy passivates those entities that have the least frequent activity when the number of active entities passes the specified limit.

+**When to use**: the least frequently used policy should be used when access patterns are frequency biased, where some entities are much more popular than others and should be prioritized.
+See the [least frequently used with dynamic aging policy](#least-frequently-used-with-dynamic-aging-policy) for a variation that also handles shifts in popularity.

+Configure automatic passivation to use the least frequently used policy:

-@@snip [passivation least frequently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-least-frequently-used type=conf }
+@@snip [LFU policy](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #lfu-policy type=conf }

-Or enable the least frequently used policy and set the active entity limit using the `withPassivationStrategy` method on `ClusterShardingSettings`, passing custom `ClusterShardingSettings.PassivationStrategySettings`.
+Or using the `withLeastFrequentlyUsedReplacement` method on `ClusterShardingSettings.PassivationStrategySettings`.

-#### Dynamic aging for least frequently policy
+#### Least frequently used with dynamic aging policy

 A variation of the least frequently used policy can be enabled that uses "dynamic aging" to adapt to shifts in the set of popular entities, which is useful for smaller active entity limits and when shifts in popularity are common.
 If entities were frequently accessed in the past but then become unpopular, they can still remain active for a long time given their high frequency counts.
 Dynamic aging effectively increases the frequencies for recently accessed entities so they can more easily become higher priority over entities that are no longer accessed.

+**When to use**: the least frequently used with dynamic aging policy can be used when workloads are frequency biased (there are some entities that are much more popular), but which entities are most popular changes over time.
+Shifts in popularity can have more impact on a least frequently used policy if the active entity limit is small.

 Configure dynamic aging with the least frequently used policy:

-@@snip [passivation least frequently used with dynamic aging](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-least-frequently-used-with-dynamic-aging type=conf }
+@@snip [LFUDA policy](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #lfuda-policy type=conf }

-Or when using the `withPassivationStrategy` method on `ClusterShardingSettings`.
+Or using custom `ClusterShardingSettings.PassivationStrategySettings.LeastFrequentlyUsedSettings`.

 ## Sharding State